-Reconciliation with amounts planned in the JOP
+9 Amounts planned in the JOP in force.

+REC ONCILIATION WITH A MOUNTS PLA NNED IN THE J OP

-Projects 5 Technical a ssistance
+Projects Technical assistance

-Budget (JOP) Actual budget Absorption rate (%) Budget (JOP) Actual budget Absorption rate (%)
+Planned according to the JOP 11 , EUR Actual amount at the end of the programme, EUR Absorption rate (%) Planned according to the JOP, EUR Actual amount at the end of the programme Absorption rate (%)

-EU commitments
+EU commitments 12

 National co- financing

-Programme's commitments (EU funds)
+Programme's commitments (EU funds) 13

 Programme's payments (EU funds)

-FINAL l national co -
+FINAL COFINANCING co - financing declared by nent of EU funds to the pro

-COFINANCING RATE Actual EU (in %) for the projects
+RATE Tiecuat payr (in %) ,

-FINAL Actua technical assist ance expenditure
+FINAL TECHNICAL Actual technical assistance expenditure

-TECHNICAL ASSISTANCE Actual E U commitments for the programme
+ASSISTANCE RATE Actual EU funds for the programme (in %)

-RATE (in % )

-ADDITIONAL REVENUE AND EXPENDITURE IN THE PROGRAMME E Other revenue from projects (penalties, interest on recoveries, etc.) (EUR) Revenue from technical assistance (penalties, interest on recoveries, etc.) (EUR) Interest on pre-financing (EUR) Total additional revenue (EUR) Additional expenditure not covered by technical assistance (e.g. staff cost from bodies hosting MA covered by the Member State) (please describe the type of expenditure) (EUR) Excess or deficit (additional revenue - additional expenditure) (EUR)
+ADDITIONAL REVENUE AND EXPENDITURE IN THE PROGRAMME : Other revenue from projects (penalties, interest on recoveries, etc.) (EUR) Revenue from technical assistance (penalties, interest on recoveries, etc.) (EUR) Interest on pre-financing (EUR) Total additional revenue (EUR) Additional expenditure not covered by technical assistance (e.g. staff cost from bodies hosting MA covered by the Member State) (please describe the type of expenditure) (EUR) Excess or deficit (additional revenue - additional expenditure) (EUR) 14